CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 `.FLV, .mp3, .mp4, .srt, .woff, .vtt, .xhtml`

 ### Domain white-listing
-The following domain names should be whitelisted.
+The following domain names should be whitelisted by customers and their partners.
 ```txt
 https://*.crossknowledge.com, https://*.crossknowledge-player.com
 ```